Los Angeles Herald

 InkLnk is currently available in both the Apple Store and the Google Play Store.

 "Other apps have focused entirely on the client experience.
 InkLnk is focused mostly on artist needs.
 I created an algorithm (patent pending) that uses individual tattoo artist profile data to create customized estimates for clients.
 InkLnk is able to remove the entire artist process of pitching customers to get business, because once an artist fills out their profile in the app, we use that data to pitch for them.
 Competitors haven't done anything like this," says Wasserman.
+Click here for further informationGet a daily dose of Los Angeles Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Los Angeles Herald.